psychemedia/WRC_sketches/doodles/.md/eWRC_scraper.md

 Get results by stage.

-The stage results pages returns two tables side by side (the stage result and the overall result) and a third retirements table.
+The stage results pages returns two tables side by side (the stage result and the overall result) potentially along with retirements and penalties tables.

 ```python
 #Stage results